oddbird/cascading-color-system/README.md

 ccs();
 ```

+### HTML Attributes

-We provide several hooks for the JS to use
+We provide several attributes
+that can be used to build
+a user-interface for changing colors.
+The `root` attribute is required:

 - `[data-ccs="root"]`:
   where user settings should be applied

+#### General Controls:

 - `[data-ccs="menu"]`:
-  if you hide the settings by default,
+  You can hide the settings menu by default,
-  we'll show them when the JS is available
+  and we'll show them when the JS is available
+- `[data-ccs-input="unset"]`:
+  A button to unset all user preferences
+  and clear related local storage

+#### Light/Dark Mode:

+Mode can be toggled with a button:

 - `[data-ccs-input="mode"]`:
   a button to toggle light/dark modes

+Or mode can be set explicitly using radio inputs:

+- `[data-ccs-input="light-mode"]`:
+  set light mode when checked
+- `[data-ccs-input="dark-mode"]`:
+  set dark mode when checked
-- `[data-ccs-input="unset"]`:
+- `[data-ccs-input="auto-mode"]`:
-  a button to unset all user preferences
-  and clear related local storage
+  unset explicit mode when checked,
+  and fallback on browser/operating-system settings

+#### Themes & Values:

-- `[data-ccs-input="theme"]`:
+- `[data-ccs-input~="theme"]`:
-  Allow users to select from available `theme` options
+  Allow users to select from available `theme` options.
+  Add `unset-values` to revert all other theme values
+  when changing themes.
 - `[data-ccs-input="hue"]`:
   Allow users to change the primary hue
 - `[data-ccs-input="saturation"]`: